hellmarbecker/blog/_drafts/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments.markdown

 Is there a way to avoid crunching the detail data every single time, and maybe even enable rollup?

-## Fast Approximation with Set Operations: Theta Sketches
+### Fast Approximation with Set Operations: Theta Sketches

-### What are Theta Sketches?

 Theta Sketches are a probabilistic data structure to enable fast approximate analysis of big data.
 Druid's implementation relies on the [Apache DataSketches](https://datasketches.apache.org/) library, and you can find a detailed explanation of how they work in the docs there.